jennysloane/jfsloane/content/blog/air_quality/index.md

 -   In general, it looks like AQI scores have been increasing over the past couple of years, with the most noticeable increases in Houston and Syracuse.
 -   Remember, higher AQI means poorer air quality, so this is not a good thing!
 -   Out of these cities, it looks like Sydney has done the best job at maintaining a relatively low and stable AQI score.
--   It would be really interesting to see these results over the past 30 years… so if anyone knows of another open source API with air quality scores, please let me know!
+-   It would be really interesting to see these results over the past 30 years… so if anyone knows of another open source API with air quality scores, please [let me know](https://jennysloane.netlify.app/#contact)!

 # **Allergies** in Houston

-Unfortunately, I could not find an open source API that has allergy data.
-But, I was able to find some useful websites from [Pollen.com](https://www.pollen.com/research/77002) and [asthmaforecast.com](https://www.asthmaforecast.com/forecast/historic/asthma/77002).
+Unfortunately, I couldn’t find an open source API that has allergy data.
+But, I was able to find some useful websites: [Pollen.com](https://www.pollen.com/research/77002) and [asthmaforecast.com](https://www.asthmaforecast.com/forecast/historic/asthma/77002).

 *Images are screenshots taken directly from the respective websites.*